Beeswax can help the skin attract and retain moisture and is often used in skin care products and cosmetics.

-- Using 6 silicone molds, carefully pour the mixture into each.
+- Prepare 6 silicone molds and carefully pour the mixture into each.

 - Allow the mixture to cool and harden for several hours or overnight, if necessary.

-- Once hard, be sure to store in a cool, dry place to prevent melting.
+- Once hard, be sure to store lotion bars in a cool, dry place to prevent melting.

 Thanks to its antibacterial agents, beeswax has a long history of being used for certain skin issues.
 Historically, this has included treating burns and wounds.

-A 2018 study even found that natural products, such as beeswax, were far superior to the management of sensitive skin than skincare products with synthetic ingredients.
+A 2018 study even found that natural products, such as beeswax, were far superior in managing sensitive skin compared with skin care products with synthetic ingredients.